shayonpal/git-repo-monitor/README.md

 You can customize the scripts by modifying:

 - `REPOS_ROOT_DIRS`: Directories to search for Git repositories
-- `SKIP_FETCH`: Set to false if you want to fetch updates (may require SSH key setup)
+- `SKIP_FETCH`: Set to true if you want to skip fetching updates (default: false for accurate monitoring)
 - `MAX_REPOS`: Maximum number of repositories to check (default: 15)
 - `maxdepth` value in the find command (currently set to 2)
 - Colors in the color variables section of git_monitor.sh